contents go

 Summary

-In January, the cyclical indicator of the coincident composite index remained flat, while the cyclical indicator of the leading composite index edged up by 0.7 points.
+The cyclical indicator of the coincident composite index for March went up by 0.5 points and the cyclical indicator of the leading composite index increased by 0.7 points.

 Contents